wheaties/TwoTails/README.md

 }
 ```

+Some rules to follow to get the code to compile when working with this plugin:

-Mutual tail recursion may only be added to methods which are not class constructors; this naturally precludes vals or vars.
-If a single method is annotated with `mutualrec` it will be replaced by a `@tailrec` annotation.
-Similarly to `@tailrec`, methods annotated must be effectively final and the return type explicitly provided (effectively final being defined as `final`, `private`, part of a package object, or within a `def`.)
-Methods not within the same parent scope, for example two methods on two different distinct classes, will not be optimized and will result in a compilation error.
+1. Mutual tail recursion may only be added to methods which are not class constructors; this naturally precludes `val`, `lazy val`, or `var`.
+2. If a single method is annotated with `mutualrec` it will be replaced by a `@tailrec` annotation.
+3. Similarly to `@tailrec`, methods annotated must be effectively final and the return type explicitly provided (effectively final being defined as `final`, `private`, part of a package object, or within a `def`.)
+4. Methods not within the same parent scope, for example two methods on two different distinct classes, will not be optimized and will result in a compilation error.

 ## Including